The Advanced tab offers nearly identical settings on all Beaver Builder rows, columns, and modules.

 Using the icon circled in blue, you can add settings for each device size or let Beaver Builder handle the smaller devices automatically.
 Start with this article for information about margins and padding before you start making individual changes on the Advanced tab.

-In the Breakpoint field, you can set the row, columnm, or module to display or hide based on device size.
+In the Breakpoint field, you can limit the display of the row, columnm, or module to particular device sizes.
+See this article for more information about global and custom breakpoints.

 In the Display field, you can choose to display the row, column, or module always, never, or only to logged-in or logged-out users.
 If you have Beaver Themer installed, you can also use conditional logic for many more options controlling when the row, column, or module is displayed.